-The British Women’s Land Army was first set up in January 1917 for the World War One.
+The British Women’s Land Army was first set up in January 1917 for World War One.

 It was re-formed in June 1939, in preparation for World War Two.
 Over 200,000 Land Girls worked in the WLA from June 1939 until November 1950.

-Women, known as Land Girls, replaced male farm workers who had gone to war.
-Coming from all walks of life, Land Girls were critical to increasing the country’s food production.
+Women, known as Land Girls, replaced male farm workers who fought in the war.
+Coming from all backgrounds, Land Girls were critical to increasing the country’s food supply.

-This website, run by Cherish Watton, explores the history of the Women’s Land Army, using first hand testimony, photos, journals, letters – and much more.
+This website, run by Cherish Watton, explores the history of the Women’s Land Army, using first hand testimony, photos, journals, letters, and more.

 Winner of the inaugural Royal Historical Society